Quiet Study Space

 The second floor is the designated quiet study space.

 - No cell phone use is allowed, except for texting.
 All ringers and other noises should be silenced.
+Even phones set to vibrate mode can disturb other students.

 - Group work is allowed only in the group study rooms or Oregon rooms with doors closed.
 These rooms are not soundproof.
 Keep voices down both in the room and while traveling to and from the room to avoid disturbing those studying in the quiet areas near you.